kbindesh/azure-databricks-bootcamp/Module-15_Projects/Project-01/Readme.md

 ## Step-XX: Upload the Datasets

 - Refer to the [datasets](./datasets) folder of this module to get all the relevant datasets.
+- Upload all the files to Azure Data Lake Storage _raw_ container we created in the last step.

 ## Step-XX: Create a Service Principal for Azure Databricks to authenticate

+## Step-XX: Authorize the Service Principal to access ADLS objects (RBAC)

 ## Step-XX: Create an Azure Key Vault for storing secrets